Chocolate bar

-A chocolate bar (Commonwealth English) or candy bar (some dialects of American English) is a confection containing chocolate, which may also contain layerings or mixtures that include nuts, fruit, caramel, nougat, and wafers.
-A flat, easily breakable, chocolate bar is also called a tablet.
+A chocolate bar is a confection containing chocolate, which may also contain layerings or mixtures that include nuts, fruit, caramel, nougat, and wafers.
+A flat and easily partitionable chocolate bar is also called a tablet.
 In some varieties of English and food labeling standards, the term chocolate bar is reserved for bars of solid chocolate, with candy bar used for products with additional ingredients.

 The manufacture of a chocolate bar from raw cocoa ingredients requires many steps, from grinding and refining, to conching and tempering.
 All these processes have been independently developed by chocolate manufacturers from different countries.
 There is therefore no precise moment when the first chocolate bar came into existence.
 Solid chocolate was already consumed in the 18th century.
 The 19th century saw the emergence of the modern chocolate industry; most manufacturing techniques used today were invented during this period.

-Dark, milk and white are the main types of chocolate.
+Dark, milk and white are the main three types of chocolate.
 Ingredients not derived from cocoa have been added to bars since the beginning of the chocolate industry, often to reduce production costs.
-A wide variety of chocolate bar brands are sold nowadays.
+A wide variety of chocolate bar brands are sold today.

 Terminology

 In many varieties of English, chocolate bar refers to any confectionery bar that contains chocolate.
 In some dialects of American English, only bars of solid chocolate are described as chocolate bars, with the phrase candy bar used as a broader term encompassing bars of solid chocolate, bars combining chocolate with other ingredients, and bars containing no chocolate at all.
 In Canada, while the term chocolate bar is commonly used for bars combining chocolate with other ingredients, only bars of solid chocolate can be labelled as a chocolate bar.

 The term bar may refer to a large variety of shapes, including not oblong ones, such as squares.
 Small (bite-sized) chocolate pieces are however usually referred to as chocolates, regardless of shape.
+These include neapolitans, bonbons, pralines and truffles.

+Cake chocolate is an old commercial designation for solid chocolate.